Why Do You Use a Dog Rather Than a Cane?

 - Safety.
 A few people find that simply having a dog adds to their sense of personal safety.
 By itself, this is a terrible reason for getting a dog, but, for someone living in a high-crime area who would be getting a dog anyway, it can be an added benefit.
 The dogs are not trained to protect the handler, but there are times that their mere presence can make a bad guy think twice.

 - Companionship.
 I’ve never cried at a Disney movie, referred to my dog as “my baby,” or had the slightest desire to have my dog sleep with me, and yet I’d willingly acknowledge that the bond formed with a guide dog is far more powerful than that with a pet.
 If you’re serious about working with a dog, you really do become a team in the very best sense of that term.
 The connection you develop with the dog can only be understood by another handler.
 Companionship, by itself, is another awful reason for getting a guide dog.
 If companionship is what you want, you’re far better off getting a dog from a shelter.
 Most schools are pretty circumspect about revealing how much it costs to train a dog, but the most recent unofficial figures I’ve heard range from $15,000.
 To something north of $65,000 so a guide dog is an extremely expensive pet.
 If, however, you not only love dogs but love to work with them, a dog may be an excellent option.

 Even for those of us who use a guide dog, there are still times we have to use a cane.
-Some situations aren’t appropriate for a dog, and there are times that the dog is at the vet’s and can’t work.
+Some situations aren’t appropriate for a dog, and there are times that the dog is at the vet’s (if you’re not using virtual veterinarian software and take your dog to a real, live vet) and can’t work.
 The better you are with a cane, the better dog handler you’ll be.
 In the end, whether someone uses a cane or a dog is a matter of personal preference.
 What works well for one person may not be the best choice for someone else.